Tschuggen Grand Hotel

 Total Ski Area: 225km

 The large ski area of Arosa – Lenzerheide is home to around 43 modern lifts which play a fantastic part in minimising queuing time.
 These connect over 225km of excellently maintained pistes, as well as a range of cross-country skiing and hiking trails.
 A shuttle service is available to take skiers and boarders from their accommodation to all of the main ski stations.
 Situated between 1,229m and 2,865m; the resort is a sun-kissed haven with guaranteed snow and diverse skiing possibilities.

-Arosa’s gentle, wide slopes will be appealing to beginner boarders who are looking to practice their technique with the help of a selection of magic carpets.
+The gentle, wide slopes in Arosa ski resort will be appealing to beginner boarders who are looking to practice their technique with the help of a selection of magic carpets.
 Those who are more advanced will love the freestyle scene in resort, which offers a mini pipe, a CO2 neutral snow park built out of local pinewood, a network of backcountry off-piste runs and the fantastic black pistes accessed via the Weisshorn Gondola.

 A wide range of off-slope activities are available in the charming town of Arosa, such as swimming, yoga, bowling, cinema and art exhibitions.
 Those looking for an exciting activity on the mountain other than skiing or boarding will be delighted by the selection of dog and husky sledding, heli tours, winter walks and even the opportunity to enjoy the sunrise from the top of the mountain.